Contents:

 The tool searches the text of all of the information associated with the ohenotype curation, including alleles, experimental conditions, and notes, in addition to the basic description of the phenotype itself.

-If there is only 1 match to your search criterion, you will be
+If there is only one match to your search criterion, you will be

-immediately redirected to the protein info page for that gene or ORF.
+immediately redirected to the Locus Summary page for that gene or ORF.

-If there is more than 1 match, the results will be displayed in a
+If there is more than one match, the results will be displayed in a

 This link takes you to all AspGD curated papers that have been